 - If your county uses preprinted paper ballots, you must count and verify the number of ballots you have received on the proper forms. - Ensure that you secure all paper ballots throughout the day.
-Do not leave a stack of ballots unattended at any time during the day or allow voters access to the paper ballots unless voting a ballot. - If you have Ballot Print On Demand device in your precinct, make sure you allow only authorized election officers to use it and make sure to account for any ballots that are printed at the polling location.
+Do not leave a stack of ballots unattended at any time during the day or allow voters access to the paper ballots unless voting a ballot. - If you have a Ballot Print on Demand device in your precinct, make sure you allow only authorized Election Officers to use it and make sure to account for all ballots that are printed at the polling location.